Shopify/sewing-kit-next/README.md

 ## 💻 Installation

-To get started, add the Sewing Kit CLI package to your app's `devDependencies`:
+To get started, add the Loom CLI package to your app's `devDependencies`:

 ```sh
 yarn add @sewing-kit/cli --dev